U.S. judge throws out Iraq lawsuit over U.N. aid program

 More than 90 companies, subsidiaries and affiliates were named as defendants in the 2008 lawsuit over the $64.2 billion oil-for-food program, which ran from 1996 to 2003.

-"It is clearly the right decision," said Robert Bennett, a lawyer representing BNP Paribas.
+"It is clearly the right decision," said Robert Bennett, a partner at Hogan Lovells, representing BNP Paribas.
 "I am enormously pleased."

-Lawyer James Gillespie, representing ABB, said Stein "followed the arguments in the defendants' papers very closely, and in our view correctly applied the law."

-Christian Siebott, a lawyer representing Iraq, did not immediately respond to requests for comment.
+Christian Siebott, a partner at Bernstein Liebhard, who represents Iraq, did not immediately respond to requests for comment.

 SURCHARGES AND KICKBACKS